bfour/recogito-js/README.md

 ## How to publish

--   Create & Push a tag with new version number
--   The CICD actions will take this version number for npm package automatically
+-   Increase version in package.json.
--   Check github action to validated, that package was released to npm registry.
+-   Check github action to validate, that package was released to npm registry.